Which states could have abortion on the ballot in 2024?

 MONTANA

-Abortion rights proponents in Montana have proposed a constitutional amendment that would bar the government from denying the right to abortion before viability or when it's necessary to protect the life or health of the pregnant person.
+Abortion rights proponents in Montana have proposed a constitutional amendment that would bar the government from denying the right to abortion before viability or when it is necessary to protect the life or health of the pregnant person.

 After a legal battle over the ballot language, the Montana Supreme Court in April wrote its version of the language that would appear on the ballot if enough valid signatures are certified.
 Sponsors were required to submit about 60,000 by June 21.
 They turned in nearly twice that many — about 117,000.
 Counties have until July 19 to verify them, and the secretary of state would have until Aug.
 22 to determine whether it goes on the ballot.